 Neuropathy – Certain chemotherapy drugs can cause long-term numbness in the hands and feet.
 A lighter pressure is best for those areas.

 Many parents are interested in how massage might help their child during treatment or recovery.
 If you have a child with cancer, you may want to learn some simple massage techniques as a way of being actively involved in their care.

 - Reassure your child that massage is safe and won’t hurt them.

 - Explain or demonstrate the massage technique on yourself or your child before the massage session begins.

-- Allow your child to feel the oil.
-They may want to smell it.
+- Allow your child to feel and smell the oil.

 - Ask your child if they’d like the lights dimmed or soothing music played during the session.